SmartOpenLab/Cursos/FabFest17_HistoryOfACommunityObtainingResources/Readme.md

 ## Abstract

 SmartOpenLab was born in 2014 inside a tiny office at School of Technology of University of Extremadura, Spain.
 Friendly access and devoted love, led to a community of more than 200 people, per year, using now around 300 sqm divided in nine specialized rooms.
-It spans from digital fabrication to music production, including energy-grids, IoT, architecture, archaeology, IA…
+It spans from digital fabrication to music production, including energy-grids, IoT, architecture, archaeology, AI…

 Defined as cultural non-profit organization since 2016, and self-sustained up to now.
 Enjoying a fruitful association between public and private.
 We estimate we have obtained around 400k€ in machinery and have reached around 6.000 students in this years.
 We belong to several global communities and we try to improve every day, sharing more while receiving much more.